play-with-go/play-with-go/_posts/2020-10-07-intro-to-play-with-go-dev.markdown

 `play-with-go.dev` guides are best viewed on a laptop or desktop device with a good sized screen.
 The left hand side (the bit you are reading now) is the guide itself, otherwise known as the prose.
-The right hand size is an interactive terminal that is connected to a remote virtual session, hosted on [Google Cloud](https://cloud.google.com/).
+The right hand size is an interactive terminal that is connected to a remote virtual session, hosted on [Google Cloud](https://cloud.google.com/). _Do not enter any personal credentials/details into the interactive terminal.
+We make no guarantees on the security of these remotes sessions._

-Throughout each guide (prose) you will see clickable blocks of command and code.
-For example, try clicking on the following command block:
+Throughout each guide (prose) you will see clickable _command_ and _code_ blocks.
+For example, click on the following command block:

 ```.term1
 $ echo "Hello, world!"